jeksya/checklist/README.md

 - **NodeJS** - Along with it npm (download [here](https://nodejs.org/en/)).

 ## Running Docker-Compose
-Either run app separately using command ```npm start``` and then interact with the application or use docker-compose to run the app.
-All you need to do is to navigate to the root of the application and run ```docker-compose up -d --build``` and it will spin up service.
+Either run app separately using command ```npm start``` and then interact with the application or use docker-compose.

+All you need to do is to navigate to the root of the application and run ```docker-compose up -d --build``` and it will spin up the service.

-After a few minutes if you ```docker ps``` you should see running containers.
+After a few minutes if you ```docker ps``` you should see running container.

-Now you have web app running that you can access with the server's url ```localhost:3000```
+Now you have web app running that you can access with the following url ```localhost:3000```

 ## Supported Browsers
 Tested on Chrome only.